 I always thought of myself as a calm, collected individual.
 I never got into any fights.
 I never cursed at people who argued with me.
 I have never even so much as thrown a punch that wasn’t made with the press of a button.
 I was the guy who always maintained levelheadedness while keeping a smile on his face.
 Unless I was playing a video game.
 Considering all this, I decided to switch to games like Minecraft, which can be played more calmly.
-Moreover, with minecraft 1.14.3 shaders I get high graphics that make this game even more attractive.
+Moreover, with the help of https://www.ethershock.net/best-minecraft-seeds/ website we can use minecraft 1.14.3 shaders to get high graphics that make this game even more attractive.

 Video games have played a big role in my life.
 I can still remember when, on my fifth birthday, my grandfather got me my first gaming console: The Nintendo NES.
 There were many games that came out for the NES, but the one game I played consistently was Super Mario Bros.
 The princess may have always been in another castle, but I would spend countless hours searching for her.
 As the years went by, and the pixel amount doubled in size, my addiction would grow.
 My middle school years were plagued with daydreams of playing Silent Hill and Tony Hawk’s Pro Skater.
 By the time I had reached High School, I was graduating to games like Halo and Call of Duty 2.
 In college, if I wasn’t in class I was having marathon game sessions of Gears of War.
 I thought I was happily playing these games.
 Yet unbeknownst to me, a pattern had emerged.
 I, much like my games, was starting to get more and more violent.